Freestyle skiing

 Freestyle skiing is a skiing discipline comprising aerials, moguls, cross, half-pipe, slopestyle and big air as part of the Winter Olympics.
 It can consist of a skier performing aerial flips and spins and can include skiers sliding rails and boxes on their skis.
-Known as "hot-dogging" in the early 1970s, it is also commonly referred to as freeskiing, jibbing, as well as many other names, around the world.
+Known as "hot-dogging" in the early 1970s, it is also commonly referred to as freeskiing, jibbing, and many other names around the world.

 History

 Ski acrobatics have been exhibited since 1906.
 Aerial skiing was popularized by Jackson Fitzgerald at the 1908 National Championship Ski Jumping Tournament in Duluth, Minnesota, in the 1930s by Olle Rimfors, and again in the 1950s by Olympic gold medalist Stein Eriksen.
 Early US competitions were held in the mid-1960s.

-In 1969, Waterville Valley Ski Area in New Hampshire, formed the first freestyle instruction program, making the resort the birthplace of freestyle skiing.
-The following year, Corcoran and Doug Pfeiffer, organized the first National Open Championships of Freestyle Skiing on the Sunnyside trails.
-In 1971, Waterville Valley Hosted the first Professional Freestyle Skiing Competition, which attracted freestyle skiing legends to Waterville Valley.
+In 1969, Waterville Valley Ski Area, in New Hampshire, formed the first freestyle instruction program, making the resort the birthplace of freestyle skiing.
+The following year, Tom Corcoran and Doug Pfeiffer organized the first National Open Championships of Freestyle Skiing on the Sunnyside trails.
+In 1971, Waterville Valley hosted the first Professional Freestyle Skiing Competition, which attracted freestyle skiing legends to Waterville Valley.
 Some of these competitors, such as Wayne Wong, Floyd Wilkie, and George Askevold, stayed at Waterville Valley as coaches of the first Freestyle Ski Team.

 Legends of Freestyle Skiing 30th Anniversary March 8, 2001.
 Left to right: Paul O'Neill, Floyd Wilkie, Wayne Wong, George Askevold.

-International Ski Federation (FIS) recognized freestyle skiing as a sport in 1979 and brought in new regulations regarding certification of athletes and jump techniques in an effort to curb the dangerous elements of the competitions.
+The International Ski Federation (FIS) recognized freestyle skiing as a sport in 1979 and brought in new regulations regarding certification of athletes and jump techniques in an effort to curb the dangerous elements of the competitions.
 The first FIS Freestyle Skiing World Cup was staged in 1980 and the first FIS Freestyle World Ski Championships took place in 1986 in Tignes, France.
 Freestyle skiing was a demonstration event at the 1988 Winter Olympics in Calgary.
 Mogul skiing was added as an official medal event at the 1992 Winter Olympics in Albertville, and the aerials event was added for the 1994 Winter Olympics in Lillehammer.
 In 2011, the International Olympic Committee (IOC) approved both halfpipe and slopestyle freeskiing events to be added to the 2014 Winter Olympics in Sochi, Russia.